rclone/rclone/docs/content/commands/rclone_mount.md

       --allow-root                             Allow access to root user.
 Not supported on Windows.
       --async-read                             Use asynchronous reads.
-Not supported on Windows. (default true) --attr-timeout duration                  Time for which file/directory attributes are cached. (default 1s) --daemon                                 Run mount as a daemon (background mode).
+Not supported on Windows. (default true) --attr-timeout duration                  Time for which file/directory attributes are cached. (default 1s) --daemon                                 Run mount in background and exit parent process.
 Not supported on Windows.
+As background output is suppressed, use --log-file with --log-format=pid,... to monitor.
       --daemon-timeout duration                Time limit for rclone to respond to kernel.
 Not supported on Windows.
+      --daemon-wait duration                   Time to wait for ready mount from daemon (maximum time on Linux, constant sleep time on OSX/BSD).
+Ignored on Windows. (default 1m0s)
       --debug-fuse                             Debug the FUSE internals - needs -v.
       --default-permissions                    Makes kernel enforce access control based on the file mode.
 Not supported on Windows.
       --dir-cache-time duration                Time to cache directory entries for. (default 5m0s)